tfso/action-datadog/README.md

 ```

 ## Multipart yaml
-If the service definition is a multipart yaml separated with three dashes you may have use a service match to pick the correct service definition.
-Otherwise it will just return the first document in the yaml.
+If the service definition is a multipart yaml separated with three dashes you may have to use a service match to pick the correct service definition.
+If service match is is left out it will return the first document in the yaml.

 If the multipart yaml is like this;

 ```yaml
 schema-version: v2
 dd-service: translation.api.24sevenoffice.com